Last Updated: August 12, 2020

 This code of conduct outlines our expectations for participant behavior as well as the consequences for unacceptable behavior.

-Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees of WooSesh and related events.
+Unacceptable behaviors include: unsolicited sales pitches, intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any participant of WooSesh and related events.

 Harassment includes: offensive verbal comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; sustained disruption of talks or other events; inappropriate or unwelcome sexual attention.